-Reserve availability payments are calculated in the modelling by simulating the power system as it currently operates (i.e. with SR being provided) and comparing those outcomes to a counterfactual case (i.e. where SR is not provided).
+Reserve availability payments are calculated in the modelling by simulating the power system as it currently operates with reserve provisions and comparing those outcomes to a counterfactual case without reserve provisions.
 The difference in Synergy's generation costs between the two cases addresses Synergy's loss in efficiency.
 Synergy's loss of revenue is calculated as the difference in Synergy's generation multiplied by the price from the simulation including reserve provision.
 The choice of price for this part of the calculation is important because if Synergy was not providing SR, some other party would have to.
 The price must therefore be the market price with SR requirements being met, and energy demand being satisfied.